 Pavel Baev, Research Professor at the Peace Research Institute Oslo (PRIO).

-The seminar will be moderated by Mark Bassin, Professor of History of Ideas at Södertörn University and Associated Research Fellow at UI.
+The seminar was moderated by Mark Bassin, Professor of History of Ideas at Södertörn University and Associated Research Fellow at UI.

-Welcome remarks by Martin Kragh, Head of the Russia and Eurasia Programme at UI.
+Welcome remarks held by Martin Kragh, Head of the Russia and Eurasia Programme at UI.